 Other occupations are at a higher risk of exposure, too.
 Firefighters, first responders, auto mechanics, and construction workers all have an elevated risk of developing the disease.
 Approximately 125 million people in the world have been exposed to asbestos at the workplace, and it’s estimated that the mineral causes half of the deaths from occupational cancer.

-This disease has a remarkably long latency period (time it takes to grow and develop), typically ranging from 20 to 50 years.
-Latency period specifically refers to the time period between the initial exposure to asbestos and the onset of symptoms.
+This disease has a remarkably long latency period (the time it takes to grow and develop), typically ranging from 20 to 50 years.
+The latency period specifically refers to the time period between the initial exposure to asbestos and the onset of symptoms.

 People who experienced exposure to asbestos as a young adult may discover they have a disease like mesothelioma many decades later as seniors.
 The extended latency period is the primary reason that this disease largely affects seniors.